 • Visual CSS control without writing CSS

-• Clean, semantic code output
+• Clean, semantic code output with consistent quality

-• Code export for developer handoff
+• Code export for developer handoff on complex projects

-• Built-in hosting with CDN
+• Built-in global CDN hosting with strong Core Web Vitals

-• Excellent interaction and animation system
+• Excellent interaction and animation system without JavaScript

 • Good native SEO controls

-• Webflow University has excellent learning resources
+• Webflow University provides comprehensive learning resources

 Cons: